Portland Trail Blazers vs. Memphis Grizzlies Preview

 How to watch on TV: ROOT Sports, NBA League Pass

-Blazers injuries: CJ McCollum (out), Cody Zeller (out), Greg Brown (day to day)
+Blazers injuries: CJ McCollum (out), Cody Zeller (out), Dennis Smith Jr. (probable)

-Grizzlies injuries: Ziaire Williams (out), Brandon Clarke (out), Ja Morant (out), Sam Merrill (out)
+Grizzlies injuries: Ja Morant (out), Sam Merrill (out), Brandon Clarke (out), Ziaire Williams (out), Santi Aldama (out)

 SBN Affiliate: Grizzly Bear Blues